Try/OpenGothic/README.md

 ![Screenshoot](scr0.png)
 ##### Work in progress
 [![Build status](https://ci.appveyor.com/api/projects/status/github/Try/opengothic?svg=true)](https://ci.appveyor.com/project/Try/opengothic)
-Core gameplay is done, you can complete first chapter as paladin; mercenary/mage are not tested yet.
+Core gameplay is done, you can complete first chapter, as well as all addon content for any guild.

 ##### How to play
 1. Install original gothic game from CD/Steam/GOG/etc